Ostwald process

 The Ostwald process is a chemical process used for making nitric acid (HNO3).
-Wilhelm Ostwald developed the process, and he patented it in 1902.
 The Ostwald process is a mainstay of the modern chemical industry, and it provides the main raw material for the most common type of fertilizer production.
 Historically and practically, the Ostwald process is closely associated with the Haber process, which provides the requisite raw material, ammonia (NH3).

-Description

-Stage 1
+This method is preferred over other methods of nitric acid production because it is less expensive and more efficient.

+Reactions

 Ammonia is converted to nitric acid in 2 stages.

+Initial oxidation of ammonia

-It is oxidized by heating with oxygen in the presence of a catalyst such as platinum with 10% rhodium, platinum metal on fused silica wool, copper or nickel, to form nitric oxide (nitrogen(II) oxide) and water (as steam).
+The Ostwald process begins with burning ammonia.
+Ammonia burns in oxygen at temperature about 900 °C and pressure up to 8 atm in the presence of a catalyst such as platinum gauze, alloyed with 10% rhodium to increase its strength and nitric oxide yield, platinum metal on fused silica wool, copper or nickel to form nitric oxide (nitrogen(II) oxide) and water (as steam).
 This reaction is strongly exothermic, making it a useful heat source once initiated: